November 2, 2020

 Our program in the Dominican Republic guarantees 40 hours of shadowing and a personal letter of recommendation from your mentor, which is valuable for your application.

 Our program in Tanzania offers you the chance to start at the foundation of healthcare by observing traditional healers in rural villages, as well as observing doctors in community health centers.

 If you want to make sure medicine is the right career path for you, take some time to shadow a doctor or physician.

 Volunteering is an important act of service that also adds to your CV or resume.
 While it’s helpful to find medical or clinical volunteer experience, you have to be careful about any program or organization you choose, especially when you are not a qualified healthcare professional.

-There are also other volunteer organizations that are not focused on healthcare or medicine, but show medical schools your altruism and other passions.
-At Global Pre-Meds, we give you the chance to partner with local organizations for beach clean ups or visits to the local orphanage, in addition to all the healthcare experience you will gain.
+There are also volunteer organizations that are not focused on healthcare or medicine, but show medical schools your altruism and other passions.
+At Global Pre-Meds, we give you the chance to partner with local organizations for beach clean-ups or visits to the local orphanage, in addition to all the healthcare experience you will gain.